vmoulin78/codeigniter-layout-library/README.md

     $config['layout_js_tags']   = ['page_head', 'page_bottom'];

 ### The triggers
+The triggers have to be used in the templates.
 * **trigger_title()** : Trigger the insertion of the title of the page
 * **trigger_charset()** : Trigger the insertion of the charset of the page
 * **trigger_metadata()** : Trigger the insertion of all the "name" metadata